 The Upper Dales schools of Wearhead and St John’s Chapel work together on a regular basis each week.
 At the start of the week, each school works in their own building and on Thursdays and Fridays, the schools come together on the St John’s Chapel Primary School site.
 On Federation days, we take advantage of the opportunities to work in larger groups with other children of the same age, and we often arrange visits and visitors for these days so that everyone can participate.

-Wearhead and St. John's Chapel Primary In science today, Year 3 and 4 were classifying and sorting light sources and reflectors.
-Then they investigated materials to discover if they were reflective or non-reflective.
-We loved learning a new word - retroflective!
+View this PostLight & Reflection at Wearhead and St. John's Chapel!
+Today, Year 3 and 4 explored light sources and reflectors, then tested materials to see if they were reflective or non-reflective.
+The best part?
+Learning a brand-new word: retroreflective!
 Ask your child what it means!

 View this PostSt John's Chapel and Wearhead Primary Schools Bikability Club Over the past four weeks, the children have had a fantastic time during bikability club.
 We have learnt how to perform clothing and helmet checks, as well as ABC (air, brakes, chain) bicycle checks to make sure we are safe to ride.
 On our bikes, we have practised controlling our bicycles to ensure we are riding safely, making sure to avoid other riders and obstacles.
 Some of our favourite games are 'Grandmother's Footsteps' and 'Follow the Leader'.
 We have enjoyed finishing our sessions with some races.